alem-platform/frontend/piano-player-waterfall/README.md

 # pianoplayer waterfall

 You can enhance your application with additional features that transform it from a basic piano interface into a comprehensive musical learning tool.
-These extensions build upon the core functionality while introducing more advanced browser APIs and musical concepts.
 The goal of these bonus features is to create a more immersive and educational experience, helping users not just play but also learn and understand music.

 ## Learning Objectives